dzejkob-b/discord_irc_pugbot/README.md

 * **format** - variable formatting of cross messages.
 * **textCommands** - predefined text commands (each command must be defined as array of strings).
 * **authUsers** - users and they auth levels (discord ids, irc auths or irc hosts).

+When bot starts it also creates **persistent.json** file, which contains current state.

 ## Installation